 Which Approach Should You Use?

-So, which approach to grammar is better?
-Short answer: they’re both great!
-Each approach can play a valuable role in teaching grammar, depending on your ELA goals.
 If your students need to write for formal situations like academic papers or reports, the prescriptive approach might be more appropriate because it values clarity and order.
 If you want your students to better grasp the language they encounter in prose, poetry, dialogue, and other real-world applications, the descriptive approach might be a better fit.

-The key to well-rounded grammar instruction is to strike a balance between these two approaches.
-By teaching students the standard rules of prescriptive grammar, and then showing them how those rules play out in the real world using descriptive grammar, you can help your students master the English language and become confident communicators in the process.
+By teaching students the rules of grammar, and then showing them how those rules play out in the real world using descriptive grammar, you can help your students master the English language and become confident communicators in the process.